Amerikin Carnival

 Carnival means “farewell to flesh.”

-Originating in the 17th and 18th centuries in Brazil, Tobago, and Trinidad, Carnival (today the world’s largest party) blended European pre-Lenten masquerade balls with African rituals, music, and dance.
+Originating in the 17th and 18th centuries in Brazil, Tobago, and Trinidad, Carnival (the world’s largest party) blended European pre-Lenten masquerade balls with African rituals, music, and dance.
 Enslaved people created Carnival celebrations as a form of defiance, mocking the elites and celebrating their resilience.
 Over centuries, Carnival has developed into a vibrant expression of freedom; a place where old hierarchies are flipped on their head, ancestors are danced with, and ancient cultures spill into the streets.
 Carnival celebrations around the world provide a counter to the brutal history of the American circus.
 And in a time when divisions are hardening and many of us are forgetting how we got here, Carnival helps us reclaim our mother cultures from erasure and shake loose rigid identities.

 We are in a time of spiritual reckoning.